Top 5 Wireframe Tools for Linux

 5 of the Best Wireframe Tools for Linux

 The collaborative wireframing and prototyping tool, Wondershare Mockitt, is the perfect fit for UX/UI designers.
-It can create a wireframe on Linux, Windows and Mac systems, alongside an interactive prototype for a website or mobile application.
+It can create a wireframe on web browsers, Linux, Windows, and Mac systems, alongside an interactive prototype for a website or mobile application.

-This linux wireframe tool also support online work.
-Additionally, this tool allows designers to import Sketch files, through the Sketch plugin, and then make prototypes quickly.
+This Linux wireframe tool also supports online work.
 Using the Handoff feature, you have the power to smoothen the design-to-development workflow.
 If you wish to share specs and multi-platform code with fellow developers, you can do so by sharing a link and also export assets with a simple click.

-- Easy to use and thus usable by beginners
+- Easy to use and thus usable by beginners.
+You can drag-and-drop to finish your design.

 - Easy to work with and hence needs no experience level.